Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-general-idiomatic-code" %} write idiomatic Rust code.
 If you’re not familiar with the language, a great place to start is <https://www.rust-lang.org/learn>.
 Do __NOT__ simply attempt to translate your language of choice into Rust.

+{% include requirement/MUSTNOT id="rust-general-version" %} use grammar or features newer than the `rust-version` declared in the root `Cargo.toml` workspace.

+{% include requirement/MUSTNOT id="rust-general-dependencies" %} necessarily depend on any particular async runtime or HTTP stack.

+{% include requirement/SHOULD id="rust-general-dependencies-default" %} depend on `tokio` (async runtime) and `reqwest` (HTTP stack) in the `default` feature for crates.

 ### Support for non-HTTP Protocols

 This document contains guidelines developed primarily for typical Azure REST services i.e., stateless services with request-response based interaction model.
 Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.